FarronF/limerick-council-meetings/meetings/2023/01/23-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 28th November 2022.md

 It was also agreed that a copy of the Motion would be forwarded to the Minister for

-Housing, Local Government and Heritage and the Minister for Finance.--- 19
+Housing, Local Government and Heritage and the Minister for Finance.
+---
+19

 REPLY: